exercism/go/exercises/concept/expenses/.docs/instructions.md

 Bob also wants to know the total amount of the expenses in a period of time.

-Implement the `TotalByPeriod` function to return a sum of expenses in the days period
+Implement the `TotalByPeriod` function to return a sum of expenses in the days period.

 ```go
 records := []Record{